Keshava2k01/AI_Tools/README.md

 ### Acknowledgment

 The AI Image Editor project utilizes OpenAI's Dall-E model for image editing.
 We would like to express our gratitude to OpenAI for their groundbreaking work and for providing the tools and resources to make this project possible.

+### New Changes made

+The new OpenAI API is now supported, migrated all functions to work for the latest OpenAI models such as gpt-4o, dall-e-3 (for image generation) and dall-e-2 (for editing purposes).